pydio/pydio-doc-admin-guide/1_installation_guide/9_install_pydio_troubleshooting.md

 After that you can resolve the last warning, the output buffering, all you need to do it's to edit all of your php.ini:
 `output_buffering = Off`

+You can find your php.ini using `php -i | grep "Loaded Configuration File"`.

 After that you just need to restart apache and the "Pydio Diagnostic Tool".

 ## MySQL extension issue: